In this workshop you will learn:

 Screenshot of RPi dashboard using template

 That telegraf agent is running live in the terminal using a config file that is stored in the web app (ie it is accessing it via the API).
-InfluxDB also has default configuration files stored in the local file system that get executed whenever InfluxDB is started.
-To make management of our plant monitor a little simpler we will edit the default configuration file on the RPi.

-Telegraf config settings RPI
+Telegraf conf file settings

 Save the file and then we will copy it across to the RPi.
 One way to do this is to use Nano to edit the file.
 First we will take a copy of the original file for reference and then will create a new simplified one.
+Head back over to the Terminal session you have on your RPi and enter the following commands:

 sudo mv /etc/telegraf/telegraf.conf /etc/telegraf/telegraf-original.conf